-Figure 6-20 Mosaic settings (P20)
+Figure 6-22 Mosaic settings (P20)

 Menu Item Description Mode Select a mode for mosaic settings Easy: Set the total screen width and height.
 The P20/P10 will generate a mosaic solution automatically.
 Advanced: Select a mosaic layout template (the number of rows and columns of the output connectors).
 Total Width Pixel width of the screen This parameter is displayed when the Easy mode is selected.
 After you select Apply , this parameter value keeps the same as the value in the mosaic plan.
-Total Height Pixel width of the screen This parameter is displayed when the Easy mode is selected.
+Total Height Pixel height of the screen This parameter is displayed when the Easy mode is selected.
 After you select Apply, this parameter value keeps the same as the value in the mosaic plan.
+Connector Horizontal and vertical start positions of the connector

+Menu Item Description Layout After the settings are completed, select Apply for the settings to take effect.
 Mosaic Layout Rows and columns of output connectors on the screen This menu item is displayed only when Advanced is selected as the mosaic mode.
 Number of output connectors that can be used for mosaic: • P20 In PGM only mode, four output connectors can be used for mosaic.
-In switcher mode, two output connectors can be used for

-Menu Item Description mosaic. • P10 4K: In PGM only mode, two connectors can be used for mosaic.
+In switcher mode, two output connectors can be used for mosaic. • P10 4K: In PGM only mode, two connectors can be used for mosaic.
 In switcher mode, one connector can be used.
 SL: In PGM only mode, eight connectors can be used for mosaic.
 In switcher mode, four connectors can be used.
 Replace Connector If an output connector used on the mosaic layout fails, you can replace the connector with another normal connector via menu operations.
 Procedure: Select Replace Connector , select the connector to be replaced on the right, scroll to and select another normal connector.
 If the selected normal connector is in use, the normal connector and the failed connector will be swapped.
 AOI Settings Set the pixel width and height and start position of the output connector on the mosaic screen.
 This menu item is displayed only when Advanced is selected as the mosaic mode.
 When the resolution of the output connector is higher than the actual screen resolution, AOI settings allow the output connector to meet the mosaic requirements without changing the original resolution of the connector.
 Submenu description: Connector: Select the connector for AOI settings.
 Width: Set the pixel width.
 Height: Set the pixel height H Position: Set the horizontal start position.
 V Position: Set the vertical start position.
-LCD Bezel Set the parameters related to LCD bezel compensation.
-Compensation • Status: Turn on () or off () LCD bezel compensation.
+LCD Bezel Compensation Set the parameters related to LCD bezel compensation.
+Status: Turn on () or off () LCD bezel compensation.
 H Spacing: Total width of bezels V Spacing: Total height of bezels